Project Summary

 U.S. Department of Agriculture (USDA) researchers have developed a chlorate product that exploits the ability of E. coli and Salmonella to utilize nitrate.
 This strategy selectively targets bacteria possessing the enzyme nitrate reductase so that these pathogens are killed but beneficial anaerobes lacking the enzyme are unharmed.
 The selective bactericidal activity has been demonstrated both in vitro and in vivo.
 A nitrate preconditioning period has been shown to enhance the bactericidal effect of chlorate in broilers and pigs; however, because of the rapid reduction of nitrate in the rumen, this strategy is not practical in cattle.

-The researchers proposed that using nitrocompounds, rather than nitrate, might still be effective in enhancing the bactericidal effect of chlorate.
+It is proposed that using nitrocompounds, rather than nitrate, might still be effective in enhancing the bactericidal effect of chlorate.
 Nitroethane is a relatively innocuous compound that can also improve gross energy utilization, thus giving producers a cost-effective preharvest intervention.

 The objectives of this project were to obtain fundamental information on the absorption, passage and ruminal and gastrointestinal metabolism of nitroethane.
 This information will help determine if this can be developed into a practical and cost-effective preharvest intervention technology.